Inc44/dotfiles/COMMAND.md

 - `-framerate 30`: Set the output framerate
 - `-filter:a "atempo=float"`: Adjust the audio playback speed without changing its pitch
 - `-hide_banner`: Suppress startup banner and other non-critical output
-- `-hwaccel qsv; nvdec`: Use hardware acceleration
+- `-hwaccel cuda; nvdec; qsv`: Use hardware acceleration
+- `-hwaccel_output_format cuda`: Set the output format for hardware-accelerated decoding
 - `-i %d.png`: Specify input files with a sequence of numbered PNG files
 - `-i %4d.png`: Specify input files with a sequence of four-digit numbered PNG files
 - `-i %04d.png`: Specify input files with a sequence of four-digit numbered PNG files with leading zeros